 Traveling by train in Italy

 It is super easy to travel by train within Italy.
-You can buy tickets online via the Italia Rail website or at the station.
+You can buy tickets online via Omio or at the train station.
 Note: if you buy a ticket at the station, you still have to validate it by inserting it into a stamping machine at the station.

 Tips for a trip to Northern Italy

 Would you like to visit Padua and see more beautiful places in Northern Italy?
 Then there are great travel guides to learn more about Italy:

 In addition, I wrote these articles about Northern Italy: